CAPS-workshop/CAPS-workshop.github.io/content/_index.md

 Please register through the Eurocrypt 2025 [website](https://eurocrypt.iacr.org/2025/registration.php) by selecting CAPS as your "workshop day 2" event.

-If you are exicted about CAPS, the [ProTeCS workshop](https://protecs-workshop.gitlab.io/) may also interest you.
+If you are excited about CAPS, the [ProTeCS workshop](https://protecs-workshop.gitlab.io/) may also interest you.
 It provides a less verification-focused take on cryptographic proofs on the day before CAPS.